nefarius/Nefarius.Utilities.DeviceManagement/docs/nefarius.utilities.devicemanagement.pnp.ipnpdevice.md

 ### **Restart()**

 Attempts to restart this device.
+Device restart may fail if it has open handles that currently can not be force-closed.

 ```csharp
 void Restart()